From Trolling to Deepfakes: The Online War Against Women Journalists

 Right-wing Political Backlash: A significant number of cases in 2021 involve a direct response to right-wing political figures, particularly Maxime Bernier, a politician whose supporters launched campaigns against journalists following his inflammatory tweets.
 Bernier’s tweets often criticized media coverage, calling on his followers to “play dirty,” leading to mass harassment of journalists, many of them women.

-Women of color, such as Saba Eitizaz, Ladna Mohamed, and Shireen Ahmed, were subjected to particularly vicious attacks involving racist slurs and misogynistic threats.
+Pattern of Racism and Misogyny: Women of color, such as Saba Eitizaz and Shireen Ahmed, were subjected to particularly vicious attacks involving racist slurs and misogynistic threats.
 These attacks not only targeted their professional work but also used personal insults and threats to intimidate them into silence.
 The attacks frequently followed the journalists' public support for one another, leading to chain reactions of abuse targeting multiple journalists in solidarity.

 Doxxing: In many cases, the perpetrators used Twitter and other platforms to spread the personal contact details of journalists, leading to organized campaigns of trolling and threats.
-For instance, Maxime Bernier’s posts in September 2021 led to the doxxing of several female journalists, making them more vulnerable to digital abuse.
+For instance, Maxime Bernier’s posts in September 2021 led to the doxxing of several women journalists, making them more vulnerable to digital abuse.

-Journalists reporting on politically charged issues such as COVID-19 vaccination (Lauren Boothby and Lauren Pelley) and political coverage (Christy Somos) were also common targets.
-The content of their work often triggered coordinated harassment, as perpetrators framed their reporting as politically biased or fear-mongering, weaponizing digital platforms to silence their work.
+Impact of Coverage on Sensitive Topics: Journalists reporting on politically charged issues such as COVID-19 vaccination (Lauren Boothby and Lauren Pelley) and political coverage (Christy Somos) were also common targets.
+The content of their work often triggered coordinated harassment, as perpetrators framed their reporting as politically-biased or fear-mongering, weaponizing digital platforms to silence their work.

 Perpetrators